tiendu/tiendu.github.io/_posts/2024-12-04-rust-concepts-borrow.markdown

 }
 ```

-## Borrowing: Sharing the Treasure Chest
+## Borrowing: Sharing Without Losing Ownership

-If the owner **lends** the key, others can use the treasure, but the owner still keeps it.
+Instead of giving the key away, the owner can **lend** it.
+Borrowing lets others use the treasure temporarily.

 ### Two Types of Borrowing:
 1. Immutable Borrow (`&T`):
-  - You can look at the treasure but can’t change it.
+  - You can use the treasure but not change it.
-  - Multiple people can borrow at the same time.
+  - Multiple people can borrow it at the same time.

 2. Mutable Borrow (`&mut T`):
-  - You can change the treasure, but only one person can borrow at a time.
+  - You can change the treasure, but only one person can borrow it at a time.

 ### Example: Borrowing Rules
 ```rust